hziv/ProjectWorkflow/README.md

     $ pip install dtaidistance

 ### Step 4:
 Export conda environment into `environment.yml` file.

-First, activate the environment to be exported and also, navigate to `.\MyProject\myenv` folder.
-Be carefull here, note the pipe operator `>`!
+Activate the environment and run (note the pipe operator `>`!):

+    $ conda env export > environment.yml

+`environment.yml` file should be version controlled.
+It can be shared, i.e. someone else can create the exact same environment from your `environment.yml` file.

+    conda env create -f environment.yml

+Unfortunately, when your environment lives inside your project folder (as opposed to the default folder `\miniconda\envs\`), exporting it can be buggy.
+Before exporting, make sure the environment is activated.
+Also, navigate to its folder `.\MyProject\myenv`.

     $ '(myenv)'C:\Users\UserName\..\MyProject\myenv>conda env export --prefix C:\Users\UserName\..\MyProject\myenv > environment.yml

-This will create file `environment.yml` inside `..\MyProject\myenv` folder.
+This should create file `environment.yml` inside `..\MyProject\myenv` folder.
+If you run into problems, see links at the bottom.

 ### Step 5:
-Please project folder and `environment.yml` file under version control.
+Version control.
+Navigate to your project folder and run:

      $ git init
      $ git add C:\Users\UserName\..\MyProject\myenv\environment.yml